hungyiwu/mixed-distance/README.md

 <br />

 To demonstrate the value gain in image clustering & classification, a support vector machine (SVM) classifier was trained and the 5-fold cross-validation metrics (accuracy, precision, recall) were recorded (Figure 4).
-Note that only 70 out of 549 image patches (12.75%) in this whole-slide image are labeled as positive, a typical class imbalance issue in histopathology image labels, reflected on the low recall but high accuracy at 0% spatial information (Figure 4).
-Depending on the application/situation, false positive may be less of a concern compared to false negative, and hence one may choose to go for higher recall with a trade-off of lower precision (as in 60% spatial information) compared to lower recall and higher precision (as in 0% spatial information).
+Note that only 70 out of 549 image patches (12.75%) in this whole-slide image were labeled as positive, a typical class imbalance issue in histopathology image labels, reflected on the low recall but high accuracy at 0% spatial information (Figure 4).
+Depending on the application/situation, false positive may be less of a concern compared to false negative, and hence one may choose to go for higher recall and follow up with cost-effective validation to identify false positives (as in 60% spatial information) compared to lower recall where screening for false negative takes more time/effort/resource (as in 0% spatial information).

 <br />